 About the artist

 Nicola Anthony is a British artist & writer, working internationally.
 In the past year she has exhibited at London's Royal College of Art, The Substation Gallery, Ikkan Art International, The Arts House and Displacements in Singapore, as well as being invited to create a 6 metre welcome sculpture for the entrance of an international art fair.
 Internationally she has exhibited at the Serpentine Gallery Project Space (London), the Orange County Center for Contemporary Art (USA), & featured in shows around Southeast Asia, London & LA.
 Her artwork has received sponsorship from Tate Britain, & been exhibited in Tate Modern’s ‘No Soul for Sale’.
-Alongside her artistic practice, Nicola also curates and creates art events and happenings in her role as Asia Director of the Edible Art Movement.
+Alongside her artistic practice, Nicola also curates and creates art events and happenings in her role as 'Chef D'Arte' at the Edible Art Movement.

 Her materials & subjects can be diverse, but are linked by her desire to illuminate the little things that comprise the whole: The fragile constructs, moments & complexities that go unnoticed unless we look from a different angle.
 It is this concern that often instills a multilayered intricacy to her practice.

 Past works have used words, dates & notations of time to render portraits; dissected currency to make re-mixed dollar bills or British notes; fragmented novels to rewrite their stories; & deconstructed the ways in which we visually represent time – rebuilding a 2D ‘calendar structure’ using transparent glass & resin cubes, in a shimmering exploration of time, chaos & order.

 As well as working as an artist, Nicola also lectures & writes about art for a number of journals & publications.
 Working internationally, most artwork is created in either her London or Singapore art studios.
 She was educated at Loughborough University (UK), & Central Saint Martins (University of the Arts London).
 Spending her formative years in the UK, Anthony also has an Asian heritage which influences her work, and she is fascinated by other cultures.

 The Word Collection Project